Analytics: A guide from starter to hero

 To track custom data events, businesses can use Google Tag Manager, which allows them to add code snippets to their site without needing to modify the site’s source code.
 This makes it easy for businesses to track user behavior without needing to involve their development team.

 You can find more information on Custom events within Google Analytics here.
-When using custom events within Google Analytics reports, to register event parameters and display them within your dashboard, you must first register the event parameter as a custom report dimension (subject to account limits).
-You may find the following article helpful: [GA4] Create event-scoped custom dimensions, and then, finally, to create a report, see [GA4] Create an overview report.
+For example, when using custom events within Google Analytics reports, to register event parameters and display them within your dashboard, you must first register the event parameter as a custom report dimension (subject to account limits).
+You may find the following article helpful: [GA4] About custom dimensions and metrics, and then, to create a report, see [GA4] Overview of Google Analytics reports and [GA4] Create an overview report.
+Once your report has been created you must publish it to the users with access to your Google analytics property.
+First create a collection, which is a set of reports, see [GA4] Collection.
+Once saved you can mark the collection as published and it will be avaliable within as a report on the Google Analytics Website.

 Understanding Usability Patterns